-Though Walmart claims to save families some $2,500 a year, it isn't always the best place for buying bargain goods.
-Like many other big retailers, the savings superstore sells everything from drones to diapers—and while some of their supply is worth stocking up on, other items can be found at better prices elsewhere.
+Though Walmart claims to save families some $2,500 a year, that doesn't mean it's the best place for buying all of your wants and needs.
+Like many other big retailers, the savings superstore sells everything from drones to diapers—and while some of their supply is worth stocking up on, you can find other items at better prices elsewhere.
 To help you navigate your next trip to the big box store, we've put together a comprehensive list of what not to buy at Walmart, all in the name of saving you money and making sure you get the best product possible.

 Though Walmart does sell HDTVs at a discount, they are only able to offer such deals because the quality of their product matches the price point.
-"Walmart's HDTVs are at 'low' prices because they are the lower-quality versions than those sold elsewhere," Lori McDaniel, senior content manager for Offers.com, explained to Go Baking Rates. "[You can] get higher-quality at low prices at a warehouse store like Costco."
+"Walmart's HDTVs are at 'low' prices because they are the lower-quality versions than those sold elsewhere," Lori McDaniel, senior content manager at Offers.com, explained to GoBakingRates. "[You can] get higher-quality at low prices at a warehouse store like Costco."

 "Straight Talk had the slowest LTE speed of any carrier we tested, and it also came in last when we tested customer support," they wrote of their decision.
-"Straight Talk performance in other areas—smartphone plans, phone selection, and special features—wasn't strong enough to close the gap between it and other carriers."
-Oof.
+"Straight Talk's performance in other areas—smartphone plans, phone selection, and special features—wasn't strong enough to close the gap between it and other carriers."

 Every once in a while—like on Black Friday or during an end-of-season sale—Walmart will offer some great deals on gift cards that are worth scooping up.
 But for the most part, you're going to find better savings on gift cards at warehouses like Costco or Sam's Club, where the cash cards are sold at a discount 365 days a year.

 For name brand diapers, turn to Amazon Family.
-The subscription service—available exclusively to Prime members—offers up to 20 percent off baby products like diapers and formula.
+The subscription service—available exclusively to Amazon Prime members—offers up to 20 percent off baby products like diapers and formula.
 Not even discount superstores like Walmart can beat such steep savings.

-Books and Music
+Books and music

 Seeing as you spend anywhere from six to eight hours per night in your bed, you aren't going to want to buy bed linens that are anything less than the best.
 And while Walmart's prices are alluring, "the price for the quality is not good," consumer savings expert Andrea Woroch told MarketWatch.
 For bedding that is both cheap and comfortable, check out the sale section at a department store like Macy's instead.

 Electronic experts advise against buying expensive and high-end electronic goods at Walmart.
-"Walmart is known as a value-oriented retailer and not primarily known as a consumer electronics store," Brian Meiggs, founder of Millennial Money Guide, explained to Go Banking Rates. "[I] recently went shopping for a drone, and the level of service and accessories was subpar at my local Walmart—not to mention the price was much higher at Walmart."
+"Walmart is known as a value-oriented retailer and not primarily known as a consumer electronics store," Brian Meiggs, founder of Millennial Money Guide, explained to GoBankingRates. "[I] recently went shopping for a drone, and the level of service and accessories was subpar at my local Walmart—not to mention the price was much higher at Walmart."